falkojudt/MPAS_tempest-extremes/README.md

     qsub run_detectnodes_stitchnodes_batch.sh

-Ensure you have made necessary changes to the project account key and paths in the script.
+Ensure you have made necessary changes to the project account key and the parameter settings for detectNodes and stitchNodes.
+There are also scripts to run detectNodes and stitchNodes individually on the command line.

 There is a plotting script, plot_tempestextremes.ipynb, that you can use to make plots of TC tracks and intensity of the TCs in \`tc\_tracks.txt\`.